Staff profile

 Teaching responsibilities

-I occasionally teach sessions on quantitative research methods and statistics to students in Health and Social Care and provide research support to students and staff.
-I also have supported research methods sessions in psychology for undergraduate students.
-I am module lead for the online masters research project module.
-I supervise masters and PhD students.
+I am one of the module leads for the online Master's research project module, and module lead for the MRes Independent research module.
+I also teach sessions on quantitative research methods and statistics to students in Health and Social Care and provide research support to students and staff.
+I also support the teaching of psychology students on research methods, developmental psychology and Contemporary issues in comparative psychology modules.
+I also support research methods sessions in psychology for undergraduate students.
+I supervise Master's and PhD students.

 Research interests